privatenumber/hirok.io/pages/posts/square-l6-promotion/index.md

 I started to adopt templates and structure to my writing to make them easier to skim.

-For general writing, I adopted the [Pyramid Principle](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-f0885dd3c5c7)—a technique to get my point across faster.
+For general writing, I adopted the [Pyramid Principle](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-f0885dd3c5c7)—a writing structure to start with the point, followed by 3 reasonings.

-For commit messages, I adopted [Conventional Commits](https://www.conventionalcommits.org/)—a convention for creating an explicit commit history.
+For commit messages, I adopted [Conventional Commits](https://www.conventionalcommits.org/)—a simple template for commit messages so they can be easily skimmed and parsed by programs.

-For pull requests, I fill out "Problem", "Changes", and optionally "Other info".
+For pull requests, I fill out sections "Problem", "Changes", and optionally "Other info".

-As a result, the documentation I wrote was not only faster to read but also faster to write.
+As a result, the documentation I wrote was not only faster to read but also faster to write because I was filling out a template.

 <img src="./documentation-habits.svg" class="w-1/2 mx-auto my-8">

 ## Parting thoughts

-These tips helped me get the most out of my work to showcase in my promotion packet.

-Interestingly, I also found them to have a real impact on me as an engineer.
-They helped me communicate better, collaborate more, and expand my reach.
+My promotion packet was by no means perfect but I'm very proud of how it helped me grow as an IC.
+These skills helped me communicate better, collaborate more, and expand my reach.
 After all, the engineering ladder is supposed to reflect your competence as an impactful engineer.

 I hope you find these tips helpful to your growth as well.